 Rule #5: Focus on Improving User Experience

-User experience or UX is one of the key factors when it comes to the success of a website.
+User experience or UX is one of the key factors when it comes to the success of a website and improving one’s search traffic.
 Which is why UX focused marketing is important.
 And it is not limited to the overall website design.
 It goes beyond that and extends to how you use content on your site and the way it impacts its experience.

 Can you write content or even research keywords without understanding or knowing your target audience?
 Of course not.
 Because that’s a recipe to failure.